ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 according to the values of `MIDAS_COMPILE_ADD_DEBUG_OPTIONS` because we want to avoid running the task `check` and `clean` from the `UnitTest` module since it is expected that activating the debug options will change the results of the programs.
+We also increase the memory request for the task `/Tests/letkf/glb_15km/UnitTest/run`.

 ### Preparing interactive mode without changing any configuration (advanced)